 When a child feels this withdrawal of love, she/he feels abandoned emotionally.
 The child then goes into fight or flight and will do whatever mummy and daddy want to get back this connection.

-Love is withdrawn when the parent is:
+Childhood trauma includes when the parent is:

 - Angry and projecting this at the child